 3. NBA SportVU

 The NBA SportVU dataset is publicly available on GitHub.
 It contains player and ball trajectories for 631 games from the 2015-2016 NBA season.
-The tracking data is in the JSON format, and each moment includes information about the identities of the players on the court, identities of teams, the period, the game clock, and the shot clock.
+The tracking data is in JSON format, and each moment includes information about the identities of the players on the court, the identities of teams, the period, the game clock, and the shot clock.

 4. PoseTrack